Eating and drinkingLocal

 BEST FOR: FINE DINING

-Since opening its doors in 2022, E3 Vegan has been cooking up a storm for plant-based and meat-eaters alike.
-Located in the middle stretch of the Roman just east of Mile End Park, the eatery is London’s first vegan supper club, treating visitors to seven courses of fine plant-based dining every Friday.
-If you’re just looking for an affordable brunch and a fresh cocktail, E3 Vegan also functions as a cafe Wednesday – Sunday, serving up a seasonable menu of salads, sandwiches and cocktails.
+Since opening its doors in 2022, E3 Vegan has been cooking up a storm for plant-based eaters.
+Located in the middle stretch of the Roman just east of Mile End Park, the eatery is London’s first vegan supper club, treating visitors to seven courses of fine dining every Friday.
+E3 Vegan is also a cafe from Thursday to Sunday, serving seasonal brunches and lunches, relaxed dinners on Thursday and Saturday evenings, and a mouth-watering Sunday Lunch.

 Find E3 Vegan at 357 Roman Rd, Bow, London E3 5QR